florian-beetz/bachelor-thesis/thesis.md

 JPMS aims at exactly these needs of large Java applications: reliable configuration and strong encapsulation [@Clark2017].

+Modules have to explicitly declare which packages they make available to other modules and which modules they are dependent on [@Mac2017].
+Packages that are not exported by a module can not be used in other modules.
+This clearly separates public API from code that is intended for internal use only.
+Consequently internal code can also change freely without worrying about introducing breaking changes.

+From the declaration of dependencies a so-called module graph ([@fig:module_graph]) can be derived to identify dependencies of modules.
+The nodes of the graph represent the modules of the application, the dark blue edges represent the explicitly declared dependencies, while the light blue edges represent the implicit dependency of every module on the Java base module `java.base` [@Reinhold2016].

+![Module Graph [@Reinhold2016]](images/module_graph.png){#fig:module_graph}

+Java 9 resolves modules every time before an application is compiled or executed [@Kothagal2017].
+Thus, it is possible to catch configuration errors like missing modules or multiple modules with the same name directly at startup.

 Oracle claims, that code that uses only official Java APIs should work without changes, but some third-party libraries may need to be upgraded [@Oracle2018g].